-- A recent report on health promotion and disease prevention stated that young people now have a higher death rate than twenty
+A recent report on health promotion and disease prevention stated that young people now have a higher death rate than twenty-years

-- Analysis of marijuana smoke reveals more tars and carcinogens than are present in tobacco smoke.
-Yet there is no public
+Analysis of marijuana smoke reveals more tars and carcinogens than are present in tobacco smoke.
+Yet there is no public admonition

 If you conclude that marijuana can be harmful to the smoker's health, it would be of inestimable help to drug enforcement

-throughout the United States that have formed a national coalition to stop marijuana and other substance use.
-They have had
+States that have formed a national coalition to stop marijuana and other substance use.
+They have had some recent successes

 by advising parents and patients about the potential ill effects of marijuana use.